Generic Name: blinatumomab (BLIN a TOOM oh mab)

 Blincyto can increase your risk of bleeding or infection by changing the way your immune system works.
 You will need frequent medical tests.
 Your cancer treatments may be delayed based on the results.

 Since dosing and infusion pump programming is administered by a healthcare professional, you are not likely to miss a dose.

 Call your pharmacist for new medicine if you do not receive your IV bags on time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, chilled or feverish, or you have a headache, skin rash, trouble breathing, or swelling in your face.
+Tell your caregiver right away if you feel weak, nauseated, light-headed, tired, chilled or feverish, or you have a headache, muscle pain, skin rash, wheezing, trouble breathing, or swelling in your face.